While the combination of Levaquin and alcohol might not kill you, it can cause seriously dangerous side effects.

 What Are the Side Effects of Levaquin?

 In very rare cases, you may develop more serious side effects.
 Nonstop vomiting, stomach pains, loss of appetite, dark urine and yellowed skin are all signs of liver issues.
 Meanwhile, changes in your urine production or bruising can be an indication of kidney problems.
 Fainting, irregular heartbeats, severe chest pain, shortness of breath and other severe side effects may occur.
-If you experience any of the previous symptoms, it is important that you get immediate medical help.
+If you experience any of the previous symptoms, it is important that you get immediate medical advice.

 Seek Help for Substance Abuse Disorders